corna/com.github.corna.Vivado/README.md

 ## FAQ

+### When installing Vivado I get an error "unable to download installer with selected credentials", why?
+You may need to fill out an export control form for your Xilinx.com account first.
+Try manually downloading an installer from [here](https://www.xilinx.com/support/download.html)

 ### Why can't I see some of my files in Vivado?

 All the Xilinx tools handled by this wrapper run in a sandbox with limited